joao-pasip/joao-pasip/README.md

 Web Developer Full Stack
 ------------------------

-I 'm a development student at Trybe and love learning about new tecnologies in general, people and process.
+I'm a development student at Trybe and love learning about new technologies in general, people and process.
 Currently applying myself to React.js, JavaScript, TypeScript, Docker, SQL and Node.js.

 * 🌍  I'm based in Bom Jesus da Lapa - BA - Brasil
 * ✉️  You can contact me at [joaopasip@gmail.com](mailto:joaopasip@gmail.com)